-We plan to develop optimization techniques for REQUIEM in order to reduce or eliminate recursion when possible in the computed rewritings.
-Additionally, we plan to use REQUIEM in an ontology-based data access system using existing database technology in order to evaluate the practicality of our approach for query answering.
-Finally, we plan to extend REQUIEM to be a reasoner for OWL 2 QL.
+We plan to develop optimization techniques for REQUIEM in order to reduce or eliminate recursion when possible.
+In order to evaluate the practicality or our query rewriting technique we plan to use REQUIEM in an ontology-based data access system using existing deductive database technology.